Qinghai Travel Guide

 A debate college was opened at the Monlam Prayer Festival of 1612, making the monastery officially a monastic academy.
 There are four tantric colleges, three major temples, and one thousand-some houses.

 Just 30 minutes away from the city, a visit to Ta’er Monastery is an eye-opener for art fans.
-Presents and donations from the emperors of the Ming and Qing dynasties made it a huge treasure trove for Buddhism cultures.
-Till today, the monastery houses a total amount of 20,000 religious paintings, yak butter sculptures, murals, barbolas, statues, and embroideries.
+Presents and donations from the emperors of the Ming and Qing dynasties made it a huge treasure trove for Buddhist cultures.
+Today, the monastery houses a total amount of 20,000 religious paintings, yak butter sculptures, murals, parabolas, statues, and embroideries.

 Sunning the Buddha is an important event held on the birthdays of both Sakyamuni and Tsongkhapa.